siebrand/puppet-yum_delay/README.md

 The default parameters will add a yum plugin that will delay updates for 24 hours after reaching a repository.

-This module has only been tested with CentOS 7.
-If you have compatibility updates, please create a documentation update.

 This is an example of delaying package installation by 72 hours.

     class { 'yum_delay':